AI-Assisted Hardware Design with Flux

 - Ask a question or request assistance

-- Interact with Copilot's responses to refine your design
+- Interact with Flux's responses to refine your design

-For detailed instructions, visit our Getting Started with Copilot guide.
+For detailed instructions, visit our Getting Started with Flux guide.

-- Be specific in your requests - The more details you provide, the more targeted Copilot's assistance will be
+- Be specific in your requests - The more details you provide, the more targeted Flux's assistance will be

 - Use iterative conversations - Build on previous questions to refine your design

-- Combine with your expertise - Use Copilot as a tool to augment your knowledge, not replace it
+- Combine with your expertise - Use Flux as a tool to augment your knowledge, not replace it

-- Share context - Let Copilot know about specific constraints or requirements
+- Share context - Let Flux know about specific constraints or requirements

-- Explore alternatives - Ask Copilot to suggest different approaches to the same problem
+- Explore alternatives - Ask Flux to suggest different approaches to the same problem

 Troubleshooting Common Issues